Assign an Azure role for access to blob data

 To learn how to assign these roles to a user, follow the instructions provided in Assign Azure roles using the Azure portal.

 The Reader role is an Azure Resource Manager role that permits users to view storage account resources, but not modify them.
-It does not provide read permissions to data in Azure Storage, but only to account management resources.
+It doesn't provide read permissions to data in Azure Storage, but only to account management resources.
 The Reader role is necessary so that users can navigate to blob containers in the Azure portal.

 For example, if you assign the Storage Blob Data Contributor role to user Mary at the level of a container named sample-container, then Mary is granted read, write, and delete access to all of the blobs in that container.
-However, if Mary wants to view a blob in the Azure portal, then the Storage Blob Data Contributor role by itself will not provide sufficient permissions to navigate through the portal to the blob in order to view it.
+However, if Mary wants to view a blob in the Azure portal, then the Storage Blob Data Contributor role by itself won't provide sufficient permissions to navigate through the portal to the blob in order to view it.
 The additional permissions are required to navigate through the portal and view the other resources that are visible there.

 A user must be assigned the Reader role to use the Azure portal with Microsoft Entra credentials.
-However, if a user has been assigned a role with Microsoft.Storage/storageAccounts/listKeys/action permissions, then the user can use the portal with the storage account keys, via Shared Key authorization.
+However, if a user is assigned a role with Microsoft.Storage/storageAccounts/listKeys/action permissions, then the user can use the portal with the storage account keys, via Shared Key authorization.
 To use the storage account keys, Shared Key access must be permitted for the storage account.
 For more information on permitting or disallowing Shared Key access, see Prevent Shared Key authorization for an Azure Storage account.

-You can also assign an Azure Resource Manager role that provides additional permissions beyond than the Reader role.
+You can also assign an Azure Resource Manager role that provides additional permissions beyond the Reader role.
 Assigning the least possible permissions is recommended as a security best practice.
 For more information, see Best practices for Azure RBAC.

 Prior to assigning yourself a role for data access, you will be able to access data in your storage account via the Azure portal because the Azure portal can also use the account key for data access.
 For more information, see Choose how to authorize access to blob data in the Azure portal.